 I don’t live up to my online self

-In fact, I come up very short.
+In fact, I come up very short in social media comparison of my online self to my real life self.
 Online me is a fearless, straight-shooting, awesome(ish) communicator.
 While nothing about that is an actual lie, it’s not always true.
 Just like everyone else, I illustrate certain points and let people see part but not all of me.

 - Sometimes I think the only reason I write is so I can appear like I’m interacting with others when really it’s a way to keep everyone at arms length and feel like I’m part of the world without actually being part of it.
 I love connecting, but would just rather do it online than in real life most of the time.